 - Don't get left behind, but stay at your horse's shoulder.

 - Stay close enough alongside that you can see what your horse is doing.
 But, don't go so far away that your horse is off on the opposite side of the lead rope.

-- To get your horse to move forward if you don't have a whip, try pulling him slightly to the right so that he has to take a step with his left forefoot to re-balance.
-Pull him gently back towards you so he then has to move his right foot forward to again re-balance.
-Sometimes this is enough to 'unstick' a reluctant horse.
+- To get your horse to move forward if you don't have a whip, try pulling the horse slightly to the right so that it has to take a step with its left forefoot to re-balance.
+Pull the horse gently back towards you so it then has to move its right foot forward to again re-balance.
+Sometimes this is enough to unstick a reluctant horse.